lex-sucena/js-projects/README.md

 # JavaScript Projects

-A website to showcase some JavaScript begineer projects that I'll be building to practice JS.
+A website to showcase some JavaScript beginner projects that I'll be building to practice JS.

 ## Projects